 There’s a lot of information out there on how to encourage employee engagement, but what if some of your employees are already unhappy?
-It’s often harder to work your way back from a bad situation, than building your workplace culture on strong foundations.
+It’s often harder to work your way back from a bad situation, than building your workplace culture on strong foundations from the outset.

 If your business is in this situation, it’s time to take action.
-But these actions will likely need to be different than your bog-standard employee engagement strategies, because you are looking for remedies & solutions to pre-existing problems.
+But these actions will likely need to be different than your bog-standard employee engagement strategies, as you're looking for remedies and solutions to pre-existing issues.

 1. Encourage feedback

-Feedback needs to be at the very heart of this strategy.
+Feedback needs to be at the very heart of your strategy.
 What has caused this unhappiness in the workplace?
-It may be difficult to get a straight answer to this one – there’s often a communication barrier between employees and senior management, but over time your feedback strategy will nurture trust and break down these walls.
+It may be difficult to get a straight answer to this, as there’s often a communication barrier between employees and senior management.
+However, over time, your feedback strategy will nurture trust and break down formidable walls.

-A study revealed that companies implementing regular employee feedback see a 15% lower turnover rate of staff, and 65% of employees taking part in the study said they want even more feedback - so the rewards of employing a feedback strategy are huge for all functions within your business.
+A study revealed that companies implementing regular employee feedback see a 15% lower turnover rate of staff, and 65% of employees taking part in the study said they want even more feedback.
+Therefore, the rewards of employing a feedback strategy are significant for all functions within your business.

 Surveys are a great way to encourage feedback and find the pain points which you have a responsibility to find a solution for.
 Finding this out is the first and most crucial step in improving your employee wellbeing.
-Youmanage HR has it’s own survey functionality within the HR system, allowing you to create, distribute and analyse employee feedback with ease.
+Your HR software should have this functionality built-in, allowing you to create, distribute and analyse employee feedback with ease.

 2. Act on that feedback

-Collecting feedback, whether it be positive or negative, is only half of the process.
+Collecting feedback, whether it be positive or negative, is only half the battle.
 Being aware of the problem is step one, but the next step is to act on it – and fast.
-Remember that you’ve asked for this feedback and your employees therefore expect changes to be undertaken in order to address their responses.
+Remember that you’ve asked for this feedback and your employees expect changes to be undertaken in order to address their responses.

 Why not encourage HR and managers to undertake regular informal one-to-one meetings to follow up on these actions and provide consistency to your employees?
-Youmanage's Performance & Development module can help you to track and schedule these meetings to ensure they are being performed regularly.
+Your HR software should have wide-ranging performance and development features to help you track and schedule these meetings to ensure they are being performed regularly.